 For Every Man There’s A Woman: Given an appropriately Arabian air (the film it originated from was 1948’s Casbah) by Buddy Bregman, this one swings something fierce, and Sammy even goes a little off script (“and for every woman, a cat to love … where oh where oh where is my woman?”).

-I Fall In Love Too Easily: The last song to be recorded at the end of day two, and one can imagine it might have even been an afterthought; Sammy is paired with just an electric guitar.
-If it is indeed Mundell Lowe as some documents indicate, then consider this a very worthy bonus track to Sammy and Lowe’s full duet album Mood To Wooed, recorded two years earlier.
+I Fall In Love Too Easily: According to the master listings, this was the last song to be recorded at the end of day two, and one can imagine it might have even been an afterthought; Sammy is paired with just an electric guitar.
+The LP’s liner notes indicate the guitar is played by Mundell Lowe, making this track a very worthy bonus track to Sammy and Lowe’s full duet album Mood To Wooed, recorded two years earlier.
+One wonders if it is in fact an out-take left off the initial album.

 Blues In The Night: Track #1 and Sammy blasts out of the gates with this barnstorming Buddy Bregman arrangement.
 It seems like slightly too high a key to get the best from Sammy, but Sammy boldly embraces the challenge and sometimes sounds a mere decibel or two away from tearing his glottis out.